agrawal-priyank/Internet-Of-Things-Smart-Air-Index-Calculator/README.md

-## Internet of Things (Air Quality Tracking) - Java Swing Application
+## Air Index Calculator (Internet of Things) - Java Swing Application

 ### Description
-1. Developed an enterprise application using Java and implemented it using the Eco-System model.
+* Developed an enterprise application using Java and implemented it using the Eco-System model.
-2. Built the application using Singleton design pattern to implement the concept of user registration, user login, work requests and work queues to be performed by users with different roles.
+* Built the application using singleton design pattern to implement the concept of user registration, user login, work requests, and work queues.
-3. Simulated the working of sensors to record the quantities of different pollutants in the atmosphere and calculated the Air Index of different regions with the help of those measurements.
+* Simulated the working of sensors to record the quantities of different pollutants in the atmosphere and calculated the air index of different regions with the help of those measurements.
-4. Concluded about the present Air Quality looking at Air Index and provided the data for analysis and visualization.
+* Concluded about the quality of air in a region on the basis of the air index of that region.
-5. A similar idea has already started to be implemented in Chicago known as the 'Array of Things' by the University of Chicago.
-The link to it: https://arrayofthings.github.io/
+* Performed visualizations of the data obtained from sensors for analysis.

 ### Screenshots
 ![alt text](https://github.com/agrawal-priyank/Internet-Of-Things-Smart-Air-Index-Calculator/blob/master/Screenshots/Screen%201.PNG)